briandrum/codes.forchagrin.com/_chapters/chapter-371-pedestrians.md

 1. _(a)_ As used in this section:

-    1. _(1)_ “Eligible entity” means a corporation, partnership, association, firm, sole proprietorship, or other entity engaged in business.
+    1. _(1)_ "Eligible entity" means a corporation, partnership, association, firm, sole proprietorship, or other entity engaged in business.

-    2. _(2)_ “Personal delivery device” means an electrically powered device to which all of the following apply:
+    2. _(2)_ "Personal delivery device" means an electrically powered device to which all of the following apply:

         1. _(A)_ The device is intended primarily to transport property and